Prashant-kamble10/NamasteNodeSeason2/devTinder/frontend/devTinderWeb/README.md

 - New page - see all my connections
 - New page - see all my connections Requests
 - Feature - Accept/Reject Connection Request
+- send/ignore the user card from the feed
+- Signup new user

 body